braillerap/AccessBrailleRAP/README.md

 Environnement Install
 =====================

-You’ll need to have Python >= 3.6, Eel, pyinstaller, pySerial...
+You’ll need to have Python >= 3.6 and some python dependencies : pyinstaller, pySerial...

 First make a python virtual env in a power shell.